lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 ally action has a default +1 stealth.

 To recruit an ally from your hand, play the card and lock the acting minion.
-If the action is successful, the ally is placed in your uncontrolled region, even though it is controlled, to indicate that it cannot act this turn (and the cost, if any, is paid).
+If the action is successful, the ally is placed in your ready region (and the cost, if any, is paid).
 If the action is unsuccessful, the card is burned (see [Resolve the Action, sec.
 6.2.3](#623-resolve-the-action)).
 Only one ally card can be recruited per action.
+Recruited allies can not act the turn  they were recruited.
 Note that allies brought into play by other means are able to act on the same turn, by default.

-At the end of the turn, any allies that were placed in your uncontrolled region (to indicate that they cannot act) are moved to your ready region.

 When an ally is brought into play (by any means), he receives blood counters from the blood bank to represent his life (listed on the ally's card).
 When an ally loses his last life counter, he is burned.
 If recruiting the ally requires a Discipline and the ally is put into play by some means other than recruiting, use the normal version of the ally, if it is different than the superior.

+Ⓡ An ally ginore all "burn blood" effects entirely.

+Ⓡ There is no limit to an Ally's life (if some effect gives an Ally more life than it started with, the excess does not drain off).

 #### 6.1.6.
 Action Card (or Card in Play)